wardspan/cloud-graph-demo/README.md

 - Run the queries above to explore the graph
 - Use the graph visualization to see relationships

-### 3. New Dashboard Experience
+### 3. Dashboard Workflow

-The Phase 2 dashboard provides an integrated user experience:
+The dashboard provides an integrated analysis experience:

-1. **Click Attack Scenarios**: Select any of the 8 attack scenarios from the left panel
+1. **Select Attack Scenarios**: Choose from 8 realistic attack scenarios in the left panel
-2. **Scenario Information**: View detailed analysis including:
+2. **View Scenario Details**: Each scenario includes:
-   - What the query analyzes
+   - Analysis explanation and risk assessment
-   - Expected results and risk assessment
+   - Expected results and key indicators
-   - MITRE ATT&CK techniques used
+   - MITRE ATT&CK techniques and tactics
-   - Analysis tips for interpretation
+   - Interpretation tips for findings
-3. **Integrated Analysis**: Click **Table Analysis** or **Graph Visualization** buttons:
+3. **Run Analysis**: Click **Table Analysis** or **Graph Visualization**:
-   - Query automatically runs in Neo4j Browser
+   - Neo4j Browser opens automatically with the query pre-loaded
-   - Query appears in bash-style window within scenario information
+   - Query displays in bash-style window within the scenario panel
-   - Copy query directly from the scenario panel
+   - Copy queries directly for custom analysis
-4. **No More UI Confusion**: Analysis is directly connected to each attack scenario
+4. **Seamless Experience**: Analysis flows naturally from attack understanding to data exploration

 ### 4. Explore Attack Scenarios